bhummerstone/bhummerstone.github.io/_posts/2017-02-03-back-with-a-bash.md

 3. Open a command prompt as administrator, and run the command "bash".
 You'll need to create a username, and you're all set!

 There are a few things that don't quite work yet, and this is very much a beta release, but it is a pretty good Bash experience; no need for Putty anymore, at least!

-Next time, I'll talk about some adventures with the Azure CLI.